scala/scala3/docs/docs/reference/other-new-features/indentation.md

 ### Optional Braces Around Template Bodies

-The Scala grammar uses the term _template body_ for the definitions of a class, trait, object or given instance that are normally enclosed in braces.
+The Scala grammar uses the term _template body_ for the definitions of a class, trait, or object that are normally enclosed in braces.
 The braces around a template body can also be omitted by means of the following rule

 If at the point where a template body can start there is a `:` that occurs at the end of a line, and that is followed by at least one indented statement, the recognized token is changed from ":" to ": at end of line".
 The latter token is one of the tokens that can start an indentation region.
 The Scala grammar is changed so an optional ": at end of line" is allowed in front of a template body.

-Analogous rules apply for enum bodies, type refinements, definitions in an instance creation expressions, and local packages containing nested definitions.
+Analogous rules apply for enum bodies and local packages containing nested definitions.

 With these new rules, the following constructs are all valid: